Mikejo5000/vsts-docs-pr/docs/work/kanban/add-columns.md

 ---
-title: Add columns on your Kanban board
+title: Add columns to your Kanban board
 titleSuffix: VSTS & TFS
+ms.custom: Add columns
 description: Map your Kanban board to follow the flow of how your team works by adding columns that map to a stage in your process - Visual Studio Team Services (VSTS) and Team Foundation Server (TFS)
 ms.technology: vs-devops-wit
 ms.prod: vs-devops-alm